Holocaust Memoirs, Testimonies, Histories

 *Waterford, Helen.
 Commitment to the Dead: One Woman's Journey Toward Understanding.
 Frederick, CO: Renaissance House, 1987.
 [Born 1909 in Offenbach, Germany; June 1934, moved with husband Siegfried to Amsterdam; August 1944 camp Westerbork, Sep.
 3 Auschwitz-Birkenau; Oct.
 28, 1944 forced labor in a factory in Kratzau, Sudetenland.]

-Weiss, David W. Reluctant Return: A Survivor’s Journey To An Austrian Town.
+Weiss, David W. Reluctant Return: A Survivor’s Journey to an Austrian Town.
 Bloomington & Indianapolis: Indiana University Press, 1999.

 *Welt Trahan, Elizabeth.
 Walking with Ghosts: A Jewish Childhood in Wartime Vienna.
 New York: Peter Lang, 1998.